RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/4-deleting-tables/4-deleting-tables.md

     ![Open Your Desired Table](../OpenYourDesiredTable.png)

-3. Select the options cog &gt; Delete &lt;Table Name&gt;
+3. Select the options cog > Delete <Table Name>

     ![Select the options cog and press delete](SelectDeleteUnderCog.png)

-4. Type the name of the table in the verification window and press Delete &lt;table name&gt; button
+4. Type the name of the table in the verification window and press Delete <table name> button

   ![Delete Confirm Page](DeleteConfirmPage.png)